spang-lab/FastqPuri/README.md

 as applied in our suggestions for docker.
 Without an additional script provided as parameter, this call opens a shell in the container, similar to a call to `singularity shell..`.
-In order to execute a script from the current directory, call singularity like so:
+In order to execute a script from the current directory, call singularity as follows:

 ```
 $ singularity run --bind .:/tmp shub://jengelmann/FastqPuri /tmp/pipeline.sh
 ```

-## Install via bioconda
+## Installation via bioconda

 Bioconda is a channel for the conda package manager specializing in bioinformatics software.
 Have a look at the reference: